-Bridge Medicines is a drug discovery company launched in partnership with Memorial Sloan Kettering Cancer Center, The Rockefeller University, Weill Cornell Medicine, Takeda Pharmaceutical Company Ltd. and healthcare investment firms Bay City Capital and Deerfield Management.
-Bridge Medicines is a groundbreaking initiative that completes an unbroken, fully funded and professionally staffed path from concept to drug candidate, to develop efficiently and quickly innovative therapeutics for the treatment of human diseases.
+Bridge Medicines biotech company launched in partnership with Memorial Sloan Kettering Cancer Center, The Rockefeller University, Weill Cornell Medicine, Takeda Pharmaceutical Company Ltd. and healthcare investment firms Bay City Capital and Deerfield Management.
+Our mission is to move breakthrough research to the patient by bringing the best in modern drug discovery to the service of academic medicine.

 Bridge Medicines builds upon the work of the independent, non-profit Tri-Institutional Therapeutics Discovery Institute, known as Tri-I TDI.
-Scientists at the Tri-I TDI, which launched in 2013, are working on approximately 50 early-stage drug discovery projects — spanning therapeutic areas including infectious disease, oncology, neuropsychiatry and rare diseases — with the hope that they might be translated into future treatments for patients.
+Scientists at the Tri-I TDI, which launched in 2013, are working therapeutic areas including infectious disease, oncology, neuropsychiatry and rare diseases.

 Research projects accepted into the Tri-I TDI will now be able to graduate to Bridge Medicines, where they will be given financial, operational and managerial support to move seamlessly from validating preclinical studies to human clinical trials.
 Typically, investigators behind promising early-stage discoveries must search for a biopharmaceutical company to purchase or license their intellectual property, or find a funding opportunity to support additional research.
 This process can be time-consuming and may shift investigators’ focus away from science and onto funding.
 It slows down and in some cases ends the development path.